sguox002/leetcode/ood_designpatterns.md

 ### command (action, transaction)

 turns a request into a standalone object, letting you parameterize methods with different requests, delay, queue, undoable requests.

-for example the UI and business logic, separate them. example in sonoquest: the touchscreen and controlpanel separate with the business logic after the UI. the commands are stored in a queue and is processed accordingly. resterant ordering procedure is a command pattern.
+Always include these information: command, receiver, invoker, client for example the UI and business logic, separate them. example in sonoquest: the touchscreen and controlpanel separate with the business logic after the UI. the commands are stored in a queue and is processed accordingly. resterant ordering procedure is a command pattern.

+In this pattern, an abstract Command class is declared as an interface for executing operations.
+This Command class defines a method, named execute, which must be implemented in each concrete command.
+This execute method is a bridge between a Receiver object and an action.
+The Receiver knows how to perform the operations associated with a request (any class may be a Receiver).
+Another relevant component in this pattern is the Invoker class, which asks for the command that must be executed.

 ### mediator: intermediary, controller.
 reduce chaotic dependencies between objects.
 The pattern restricts direct communication between objects and force them collborate via mediator.